vic-ma/howtodismantle.github.io/_posts/2025-03-17-The Art-of-Printing-Mastering-Bixolon-SRP-Q300-Series-label-printer-with-with-enhanced-ESCPOS-commands-and-tables.md

 The Bixolon SRP-Q300 printer we're using today is a super lightweight 80mm POS printer.
 It's typically used in the hospitality industry, to print receipts.
 So in today's example, we'll use the printer to print receipts for the Starpeak coffee shop.

 The Bixolon printer doesn't come with a web interface, but it can be easily configured using the function keys.
 To learn how to do that, see the [user manual](https://www.bixolon.com/_upload/manual/Manual_User_SRP-Q300302_ENG_V2.00.pdf).
 Initially, the printer gets the IP address from the network's DHCP server.
-So in most situations, no explicit configuration is necessary.
+So in most situations, no manual configuration is necessary.

 ![image](/assets/2025-03-17/010.png)

 ## Print a table

 In our [first article about printing](https://how-to-dismantle-a-peakboard-box.com/The-Art-of-Printing-Getting-started-with-label-printing-on-Seiko-SLP720RT.html), we explained that there are several ways to send commands to POS printers.
-The easiest way is to use Peakboard's own simplified markup language, which is automatically translated to ESC/POS commands before being sent to the printer (see [here](https://github.com/Peakboard/PeakboardExtensions/tree/master/POSPrinter) for a list of full commands).
-Peakboard's POS markup language is much easier to write than standard ESC/POS commands.
+The easiest way is to use Peakboard's own simplified markup language, which is automatically translated to ESC/POS commands before being sent to the printer (see the [full list of commands](https://github.com/Peakboard/PeakboardExtensions/tree/master/POSPrinter)).
+Peakboard's POS markup language is much easier to use than standard ESC/POS commands.

 What we haven't seen so far is how to print tables.
 To print a table, we need to embed an HTML-like definition into the POS commands: